 Ensure your policy covers pre-existing medical conditions and any additional support needs.
 Make sure to declare all of your/your child’s health needs and diagnosis to ensure you are compliant with the terms and conditions of the insurance.

 Always check rules regarding prescription medication before travelling — especially when travelling internationally with medication.
 Some countries do not allow certain medications to cross the border, and the consequences of bringing them can be catastrophic.
 Always do your research.
-Carry medicines in original packaging with a copy of your prescription.
+Carry medicines in original packaging with a copy of your prescription or a doctors letter.
+My guide explains what to include on a doctors letter when travelling with medication.

 Most international visitors arrive via Tan Son Nhat International Airport in the south or Noi Bai International Airport in the north.
 If travelling to central Vietnam, you may arrive at Da Nang International Airport.